AWS

 There are two ways to send AWS metrics to Datadog:

-- Metric streams with Kinesis Firehose: You can use Amazon CloudWatch Metric Streams and Amazon Kinesis Data Firehose to see your metrics.
+• Metric streams with Amazon Data Firehose: You can use Amazon CloudWatch Metric Streams and Amazon Data Firehose to see your metrics.
 Note: This method has a two to three minute latency, and requires a separate setup.

 Resource collection

-Some Datadog products leverage information about how your AWS resources (such as S3 Buckets, RDS snapshots, and CloudFront distributions) are configured.
-Datadog collects this information by making read only API calls into your AWS account.
+Some Datadog products leverage information about how your AWS resources (such as S3 buckets, RDS snapshots, and CloudFront distributions) are configured.
+Datadog collects this information by making read-only API calls to your AWS account.

 Setup

 If you do not have the AWS integration set up for your AWS account, complete the set up process above.
-Ensure to enable resource collection when mentioned.
+Ensure that you enable Cloud Security Management when mentioned.

 Note: The AWS integration must be set up with Role delegation to use this feature.